Different metrics help business owners and stakeholders quickly determine the financial health of their organization. EBIT is one of these metrics.

 What does EBIT stand for?

 Commonly referred to as Operating Profit or Operating Income, EBIT is an acronym derived from Earnings Before Interest and Taxes.
 It provides a way to measure how profitable a business is over a specific period of time, usually one year.
-The calculation to determine EBIT is:
+The formula for how to calculate EBIT is:

 EBIT = Operating Revenue – Operating Expenses (excluding tax and interest payments)